odpi/specs/ODPi-Runtime.md

 Minimum Native build specifications
 -----------------------------------

-The native libraries of Hadoop have historically been a particular point of pain for ISVs.
+The native libraries of Hadoop have historically been a particular point of pain for Software Vendors.
 The specifications in this subsection should reduce that pain.
 These options guarantee a minimum set of basic functionalities that MUST be available for each of these components, including Apache Hadoop native operating system resources required for enabling Kerberos, many Java/OS performance and functionality enhancements, and the GZip and Snappy codec compression libraries.
-ODPi Platforms MAY enable other features such as file system encryption, however they are considered optional and not part of the base specification.
+Platforms MAY enable other features such as file system encryption, however they are considered optional and not part of the base specification.

 ### Common